Since 1937, we have been pioneers in helping address mental health in Western Pennsylvania.

 Staunton Farm Foundation, through collaboration, innovation and advocacy, is investing in a future where behavioral health is understood, supported, and accepted.
 Now, in our 85th year, we continue to advance this mission; join us to spread the word of good work in our community.

-In 1937, Matilda Staunton Craig had a bold vision: provide people working on their mental health with “fresh air and sunshine.”
+Matilda Staunton Craig had a bold vision: provide people working on their mental health with “fresh air and sunshine.”
 While today’s activities look vastly different, thanks to powerful partnerships across ten Western Pennsylvania counties, the dream endures.

 These three numbers could save a life: 988.